spacebasedguy/GoogleGPT4/README.md

 **Note:** This is a simple, minimalistic extension with limited functionalities.
 Feel free to extend its capabilities, add new features, and make improvements!

+One unique aspect of this extension is that it allows you to directly use your own OpenAI API key for access.
+While other similar extensions exist with more functionalities, most of them only support the 3.5 Turbo model or require authorization to access your ChatGPT Plus account.
+This often leads to consuming a limited number of expensive queries (currently 25 queries every 3 hours).
+GoogleGPT4 aims to provide a more flexible and customizable solution by enabling you to utilize your own API key for search purposes.

 ## Prerequisites

 To use this extension, you must have beta access to the GPT-4 API.
 If you don't have access, please join the waitlist here: https://openai.com/waitlist/gpt-4-api